-Since January 1, 2010, the closing sale price of our common stock on the NASDAQ Global Select Market has ranged from \$70.34 to \$109.56 per share.
+Since January 1, 2011, the closing sale price of our common stock on the NASDAQ Global Select Market has ranged from \$82.00 to \$136.55 per share.
 The market price of the shares of our common stock has been and may continue to be highly volatile.
 General economic and market conditions, and market conditions for telecommunications stocks in general, may affect the market price of our common stock.

-Announcements by others or us may also have a significant impact on the market price of our common stock.
-These announcements may relate to:
+Announcements by us or others, or speculations about our future plans, may also have a significant impact on the market price of our common stock.
+These may relate

-- our operating results or forecasts; - · new issuances of equity, debt or convertible debt by us; - developments in our relationships with corporate customers; - · announcements by our customers or competitors; - changes in regulatory policy or interpretation; - governmental investigations; - · changes in the ratings of our debt or stock by rating agencies or securities analysts; - our purchase or development of real estate and/or additional IBX data centers; - acquisitions by us of complementary businesses; or - · the operational performance of our IBX data centers.
+- our operating results or forecasts; - · new issuances of equity, debt or convertible debt by us; - changes to our capital allocation or business strategy; - · our stock repurchase program; - developments in our relationships with corporate customers; - announcements by our customers or competitors; - changes in regulatory policy or interpretation; - governmental investigations; - changes in the ratings of our debt or stock by rating agencies or securities analysts; - our purchase or development of real estate and/or additional IBX data centers; - · our acquisitions of complementary businesses; or - the operational performance of our IBX data centers.